Eventide Instant Phaser

 • Threshold – Determines at which input level the Envelope Follower begins tracking the input signal to control the phasing filters.
 Clockwise on this control lowers the threshold making quieter signals have a greater effect.

-• Release – Determines the rate at which the Envelope Follower returns to a lower state after the loudest signal has past.
+• Release – Determines the rate at which the Envelope Follower returns to a lower state after the loudest signal has passed.
 Clockwise on this control increases the release time and makes the Envelope Follower track more slowly.

 Specifications